 James’ focus areas of practice within Corney & Lind are Family Law, Commercial Litigation, and Not for Profit.
-He is passionate about tackling complex legal situations and helping his clients find cost-effective solutions.

 In particular, James has experience in the following matters: